-This is a poem that I wrote a few nights ago using the analogy of a burning flame in the darkness.
+This is a poem that I wrote a few weeks ago about how we are all hypocrites in one way or another.

 This is a poem that I wrote, which is an allegory to the fact that there is no way to stop time.
 It uses the comparison of time as a medieval battle.